sebastianpartyka/Lt-Anki-Addons/Injecting css and js [template]/Readme.md

-The template for injecting custom css and js to Anki windows.
+A template for injecting custom css and js to Anki windows.

 Styles are to be placed inside the `style.css`.
 The example code in this file overwrites some Anki css variables to change the default color scheme: